Gordon Dam: History

-In 2015, the Perth-based YouTube channel How Ridiculous broke the world record for the world's highest basketball shot at Gordon dam, though this record has since been surpassed by How Ridiculous themselves twice over.
+In 2015, Gordon Dam was the location for establishing a new world record for the world's highest basketball shot, broadcast via YouTube channel How Ridiculous, though this record has since been surpassed.

 2015-2016 Tasmanian energy crisis

-Due to an extreme drought in 2015 and the untimely failure of the related Basslink connector, electricity production needs had drained the lake to its minimum operating level in March 2016.
-The water level fell 45 metres to a record low of six per cent capacity.
+Due to an extreme drought in 2015 and the untimely failure of the related Basslink connector, in March 2016, electricity production needs drained Lake Gordon to its minimum operating level.
+The water level fell 45 m to a record low of six per cent capacity.
 Pictures document the dramatic effect.
-After repair of Basslink and record rainfalls, Lake Gordon levels had recovered to -28 metres by January 2017.
+After repair of Basslink and record rainfalls, by July 2017, Lake Gordon had swelled by 20 m over ten months.